 We’re also in the process of final testing a react app that we’ve created, and this does a lot more deep learning and entity extraction for us.
 And we can see things like HTML and the relevance there and search engine results page and latent semantic analysis, HTML5, meta, spam indexing.
 Once this is done, we’re going to actually give this to everybody who is part of the simplified search programs.
 That way you can leverage this tool as well.
 We can see things like the rank brain, search engine optimization, knowledge graph, web query.
 This helps us to much more easily visualize this data.

-So, now we've extracted all of our entities, and we've made some decisions on the things that we want to do and how we want to structure our content based on that.
-And now we need to take this content and make sure that it's matching some of those expectations within the search results.
-Now, we again could go back and read all those articles and see how we're matching and see what is unique.
-Because again, we don't want to just create something that everybody else has created.
-We need to add value to this conversation, otherwise, we're not going to rank.
+So, we’ve extracted all of our entities, and we’ve made some decisions on our content structure.
+Now, we need to take this content and make sure that it’s matching some of those expectations within the search results.
+Now, we again could go back and read all those articles and see how we’re matching and see what is unique.
+Because again, we don’t want to just create something that everybody else has created.
+We need to add value to this conversation.
+Otherwise, we’re not going to rank.

 One of the easiest ways to do that is with the help of Frase.
 Frase is a pretty inexpensive tool.
-It's got a lot of advantages for it.
-As you can see here, I've got the article that we wrote, which is on our website and I've pasted it here.
-I've told Frase what my main topic is, and giving me some statistics.
-It says the average word counts about 1,429.
+It’s got a lot of advantages for it.
+As you can see here, I’ve got the article that we wrote, which is on our website and I’ve pasted it here.
+I’ve told Frase what my main topic is, and given me some statistics.
+It says the average word count is about 1,429.
 This is how many headers, how many links, how many images are expected.
-And sometimes it'll give you domain authority and backlinks.
+And sometimes, it’ll give you domain authority and backlinks.

 It’ll then show me the top organic results.
 It’s not showing me that the result that was in the featured snippet position, but it’s going to give me the one through 10 organically.
 And I could see some of the headers here.
 All this is really cool.
 Frase does a lot of cool things.